yellowbean/absbox-doc/docs/source/installation.rst

 .. warning::

+  Public server :

-  Public server may provide less calculation performance and suffer high network IO and doesn't ganrantee the SLA.
+  * may provide less calculation performance
+  * suffer high network IO
+  * doesn't ganrantee the SLA.
   Pls don't use it in production.

 Use Private/In-House Server